 Kids and screen time is a slippery slope that parents deal with everyday.
-With all the media that’s readily available for consumption in televisions and the internet, kids can be vulnerable to inappropriate messages.
+With all the media that’s readily available in televisions and the internet, kids can be vulnerable to inappropriate messages.
 Obviously, we can’t totally ban screens at home.
 But there are steps we can do to keep our kids safe.

 Talk to your kids

 This is perhaps the most essential parenting tip in this situation.
 Having open conversations with your kids about what they see on TV will lower that barrier and let them know you’re there if they want to discuss anything.